CDCgov/tostadas/docs/user-guide/vadr_install.md

 perl vadr/v-annotate.pl
 ```

-It will probably fail with one of the following:
+Common failure modes include:

 - `use: command not found`
 - `Cant locate XYZ package in @INC`

-If it works as expected, proceed to the [Run the Annotation Script](#run-the-annotation-script) section.
-Else, you can now begin the process of troubleshooting by installing the required PERL libraries.
+If the command executes successfully, proceed to the [Export Paths](#export-paths) section.
+Otherwise, install the required Perl libraries as described below.

 **To Install Bio/Easel/MSA.pl:**